netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_lb_vserver_module.rst

         *(str)*
       -
       - IP mask, in dotted decimal notation, for the IP Pattern parameter.
-Can have leading or trailing non-zero octets (for example, ``255.255.240.0`` or ``0.0.255.255``).
-Accordingly, the mask specifies whether the first n bits or the last n bits of the destination IP address in a client request are to be matched with the corresponding bits in the IP pattern.
+Can have leading or trailing octets (for example, 255.255.240.0 or 0.0.255.255).
+Accordingly, the mask specifies whether the first bits or the last n bits of the destination IP address in a client request are to be matched with the bits in the IP pattern.
 The former is called a forward mask.
 The latter is called a reverse mask.
     * - ippattern

         *(str)*
       -
-      - IP address pattern, in dotted decimal notation, for identifying packets to be accepted by the virtual server.
-The IP Mask parameter specifies which part of the destination IP address is matched against the pattern.
-Mutually exclusive with the IP Address parameter.
+      - IP address pattern, in dotted decimal notation, for identifying packets to be accepted by the virtual The IP Mask parameter specifies which part of the destination IP address is matched against the Mutually exclusive with the IP Address parameter.

-        For example, if the IP pattern assigned to the virtual server is ``198.51.100.0`` and the IP mask is ``255.255.240.0`` (a forward mask), the first 20 bits in the destination IP addresses are matched with the first 20 bits in the pattern.
-The virtual server accepts requests with IP addresses that range from ``198.51.96.1`` to ``198.51.111.254``.
-You can also use a pattern such as ``0.0.2.2`` and a mask such as ``0.0.255.255`` (a reverse mask).
+        For example, if the IP pattern assigned to the virtual server is 198.51.100.0 and the IP mask is (a forward mask), the first 20 bits in the destination IP addresses are matched with the first 20 in the pattern.
+The virtual server accepts requests with IP addresses that range from 198.51.96.1 to You can also use a pattern such as 0.0.2.2 and a mask such as 0.0.255.255 (a reverse mask).

-        If a destination IP address matches more than one IP pattern, the pattern with the longest match is selected, and the associated virtual server processes the request.
-For example, if virtual servers ``vs1`` and ``vs2`` have the same IP pattern, ``0.0.100.128``, but different IP masks of ``0.0.255.255`` and ``0.0.224.255``, a destination IP address of ``198.51.100.128`` has the longest match with the IP pattern of vs1.
-If a destination IP address matches two or more virtual servers to the same extent, the request is processed by the virtual server whose port number matches the port number in the request.
+        If a destination IP address matches more than one IP pattern, the pattern with the longest match is and the associated virtual server processes the request.
+For example, if virtual servers vs1 and vs2 the same IP pattern, 0.0.100.128, but different IP masks of 0.0.255.255 and 0.0.224.255, a IP address of 198.51.100.128 has the longest match with the IP pattern of vs1.
+If a destination IP matches two or more virtual servers to the same extent, the request is processed by the virtual whose port number matches the port number in the request.
+    * - ipset

+        *(str)*
+      -
+      - The list of IPv4/IPv6 addresses bound to ipset would form a part of listening service on the current vserver.

+        Minimum length =  1
     * - ipv46

         *(str)*